fusioncharts/fusionexport-cli/README.md

 # FusionCharts Export CLI

-It is a cli interface written on top of `fc-export-node-client` to provide an elegant command line tool to use the export service.
-It provides features like saving files to FTP or S3, doing export from remote server, easy configuration management etc.
+The CLI interface written on top of `fc-export-node-client` provides an elegant command line tool to use the Export Service.
+The major features this provides are:
+ * Export FusionChart charts as PNG, JPEG, SVG, PDF, CSV, XLS and HTML files.
+ * Exporting of charts is done directly from backend without needing a browser.
+ * Multiple charts can be exported simultaneously with minimal configuration.
+ * Sharing, Scheduling etc. can be done as exporting is done from backend.
+ * Dashboards exporting using user defined template.
+ * Supports statistics logging of all charts exports in a private setup / central remote server.
+ * Saving files to FTP or S3
+ * Doing export from remote server
+ * Easy configuration management

 ## Pre-requisites

-You need to have `node` and `npm` installed in your system to install this cli.
+You need to have `node >= 6.0` and `npm` installed in your system to install the CLI.

-You will need to download the export service installer from <link>.
+You will need to download the **Export Service** installer from here<link>.

-Install and start to service first to use this cli.
+Install and start the Service beforehand to use the CLI following the instructions provided.

 ## Install

-To install this cli in your system run the following command
+To install the CLI in your system run the following command:
 ```
 npm i -g git+ssh://git@bitbucket.org/fusioncharts/fc-export-cli.git#feature/FTI-0-integration-with-node-client
 ```

-Or
+Or,

 ```
 git clone https://bitbucket.org/fusioncharts/fc-export-cli